pmns314/ElaborazioneImmagini/README.md

 ## Directory

-- _images_: contenins both b&w and rgb images
+- _images_: contanins both b&w and rgb images
 - _LinearFiltering_: contains the implementation of the filter and other scripts useful its testing;
 - _NonLinearFiltering_: contains the implementation of the filter and other scripts useful its testing;
 - _TrasformedFiltering_: contains the implementation of the filter and other scripts useful its testing.